matthewlee222/employment-database/README.md

 # Employment Database

-This project creates an employment database for UC Berkeley students seeking employment.
-The tools used include MariaDB and Docker to deploy a working web application.
+This project builds an employment database to support UC Berkeley students in their job search, using MariaDB and Docker to deploy a functional web application.